This is a guide to some cross stitch basics. There are pictures and short videos to help. Here’s what’s covered:

 When your thread runs out, or when you’ve finished with a particular colour, here’s how you finish it off: after forming your last stitch, run your needle gently through the back of a few stitches and then again back the other way, taking care to do this with a light touch in order not to pull any stitches.
 Pull your needle away and snip the thread off as close to the back of the work as you can.
 You want to avoid leaving a little dangly bit, which could be visible from the right side of the work.
 Watch this video to see this in action.
 (You’ll need to click the “back” button on your browser when it’s finished to come back here.)

 Some designs call for three-quarter stitches.
 These are triangular in shape, and make the edges of shapes look smoother and less blocky.
 To form a three-quarter stitch, start the same way as you would for a standard cross stitch, with a diagonal stitch as in picture 1.
-Then insert the needle into the middle of the square, making sure your needle goes through the fabric on the far side of the stitch you’ve just made (picture 2), so that when you pull the thread through, it covers the diagonal stitch and catches it down, but does not pierce it (picture 3).
+Then bring your needle up the same way as you would to form the second diagonal.
+This time you are only going half way across the square though.
+In effect what you are doing is catching the first diagonal stitch down.
+To do this, insert the needle into the middle of the square, making sure your needle goes through the fabric just on the far side of the stitch you’ve just made (picture 2), so that when you pull the thread through, it covers the diagonal stitch and catches it down, but does not pierce the thread (picture 3).
 You may find it easier to use a sharp needle when making these stitches, and not a tapestry needle, as you need to pierce the fabric rather than just push the needle through a ready-made hole as for an ordinary cross stitch.

 Try not to carry your thread across the back of an area which will not be stitched, as it may be visible from the right side.
 If you have two different areas of the same colour to do, it’s better to stop and start again, unless they are quite close together, and the area between is going to have stitches which will hide it.
 If you carry the thread a long way across the back of the fabric without catching it down, be careful not to pull it too tight as it will distort your work.
 If you don’t pull it tight enough, the last stitch you made will quickly start to look loose.